a-einstein/PortableShop/README.md

 Working portable (Android & UWP) application for test and demo purpose based on Xamarin Forms.
 It simulates limited shopping capabilities based on the AdventureWorks database.

 #### News
+* Version 1.0 is assumed to be a milestone as the last one on Xamarin Forms, before moving on to MAUI which would be 2.0.
 * Refresh Icon has been replaced.
 * Cart deletion buttons now have icons.
 * Cart became alphabetically sorted.